badzianga/bbc/README.md

 Bad B Compiler is a work-in-progress compiler for B programming language and my attempt to understand the concepts of working on a programming language.

-For now, this compiler can only generate tokens (without support for assignments - e.g. =+).
+For now, this compiler can only generate tokens (without support for assignments - e.g. =+) and temporarily interpret single-line expression.

 ## Quick Start
 ```bash